Last updated: October 1, 2020

 A bit further south you will find Wylie’s Baths, a large ocean tidal pool that has been in operation since 1907.
 For a small entrance fee, you can hang out here all day and enjoy the beautiful views of the ocean and Wedding Cake Island.

 The best way to get to Coogee is via the famous Bondi to Coogee walk, a beautiful 6km coastal walk offering stunning ocean views from start to finish.

 One of Sydney’s most popular surf beaches is Maroubra, located south of Coogee.
 The beach is long and wide so that there’s pretty much always a free spot to put down your towel, even on warm and sunny days.

 Maroubra Beach is surrounded by open space.
 To the north of the beach are Jack Vanny Memorial Park, Mahon Pool and the rocky headland.
 South of the beach are Arthur Byrne Reserve and headland, and Broadarrow Reserve is to the west.

 The Cronulla Peninsula south of Sydney has no shortage of beautiful beaches, making it a popular weekend destination for many Sydney-siders.

 Popular with surfers, North Cronulla Beach is a beautiful 400m long strip of sand facing Bate Bay.
-Swimming can be hazardous due to the strong rips that are almost always present
+Swimming can be somewhat hazardous there though, due to the strong rips that are almost always present.

 The North Cronulla SLSC has an iconic club house located right behind the beach, next to Dunningham Park with a large playground and a few popular cafes and restaurants nearby.